oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 </details>

-There we go, consistent lazy scraping in less lines of code compared to traditional tools such as Selenium.
-Remember to explore the other strategies and the other capabilities of the Crawl4AI library.
+There we go—consistent, lazy scraping with fewer lines of code than with traditional tools like Selenium.
+Be sure to explore the other strategies and capabilities of the Crawl4AI library!